Get Involved

 Safety, Security, and Dignity

 We ensure a safe and dignified environment by maintaining and repairing facilities for the 14+ on-site agencies, including three shelters.
-Your donations support necessary renovations tailored to agency and client needs, and fund continuous security services to safeguard the property, allowing the clients to feel secure and at peace while accessing services.
+Your donations support necessary renovations tailored to agency and client needs, and fund continuous security services to safeguard the property, clients, staff and volunteers.

 Enhanced Support Network

 As a Collaborative Network Hub, we boost inter-agency collaboration and streamline service coordination, reducing redundant efforts and making resource use more efficient.
-This results in substantial cost savings for on-site agencies, between $15,000 and $50,000 annually in overhead costs.
+This results in substantial cost savings for on-site agencies, ranging between $15,000 and $50,000 annually in overhead costs per agency.
+Collectively, we save our partners $452,000/year.
 Moreover, it fosters volunteer and funding opportunities, magnifying the impact of your contributions and making your involvement even more beneficial and impactful.

 Financial Stewardship